prnvdixit/prnvdixit.github.io/data/creativity-ai.md

 From this viewpoint, it might seem straightforward to dismiss these AI creations as lacking artistic merit compared to the originals.

 However, this perspective assumes a shared context and understanding of the source material.
-Consider the story shared by Balram Vishwakarma <sup>[3](https://x.com/DearthOfSid/status/1906339073956135259/)</sup>: His cousin's wife in rural Bihar, unfamiliar with Ghibli's work but captivated by the dreamy, animated style was touched by seeing herself portrayed with a softness and beauty she hadn't felt entitled to before.
+Consider the story shared by Balram Vishwakarma <sup>[5](https://x.com/DearthOfSid/status/1906339073956135259/)</sup>: His cousin's wife in rural Bihar, who is otherwise unfamiliar with Ghibli's work but got captivated by the dreamy, animated style and was touched by seeing herself portrayed with a softness and beauty she hadn't felt entitled to before.

 Suddenly, the 3Ns shift dramatically: